 How to Apply

-Inquiries should be e-mailed to Mimi Heggelund (firstname.lastname@example.org), Manager of International Programs, and should include complete application materials.
+Inquiries should be e-mailed to Jocelyn Maher, International Programs Coordinator (firstname.lastname@example.org), and need to include complete application materials.
 These include:

 - International Programs Initial Inquiry Request form